taichi-dev/taichi_benchmark/saxpy/README.md

 <img src="fig/roofline_log_scale.png" width="560">
 </p>

 The plot demonstrates that Taichi achieves very close-to-peak performance in both memory-bound and compute-bound areas.
+It is even possible to profile an unfamiliar GPU's achieved performance with Taichi, as long as it supports one of the Taichi's backends.

 ## Reproduction steps
 * Pre-requisites